-Is your Dev-ops or Infrastructure management team looking for options to cut costs and save time by eliminating human errors and the need for dedicated resources (like a standalone server) executing all tasks?
+Is your Dev-ops or Infrastructure management team looking for options for cloud cost optimization and save time by eliminating human errors and the need for dedicated resources (like a standalone server) executing all tasks?
 Look no further!

 As Wikipedia says, AWS Lambda is an event-driven, serverless computing platform provided by Amazon Web Services.

-Introduced in 2014 by AWS, Lambda simplifies the process of building smaller, on-demand applications that are responsive to events and new information.
-It runs code in response to events and automatically manages compute resources required by the code.
+Introduced in 2014, AWS Lambda simplifies the process of building smaller, on-demand applications that are responsive to events and new information.
+It runs code in response to events and automatically manages to compute resources required by the code.
 You can start a Lambda instance within milliseconds!
-To top it all, it supports Node.js, Python and Java, as of 2016.
+To top it all, it supports Node.js, Python, and Java, as of 2016.